Vintage photos reveal Disneyland's creation

 "I think anybody that knows about these people, that learns about these people, that hears about the people -- that sees the breadth and depth of their creativity will be wowed anew," he says.

-"Even if you've rode through Small World innumerable times, seeing some of the art of Mary Blair [animator and imagineer] you'll have a new found appreciation for it, seeing the art of Roley Crump [another imagineer] you will begin to appreciate in so much more detail [...] the colors and the type and the spinning mobiles and the spinning flowers and the facade."
+"Even if you've rode through Small World innumerable times, seeing some of the art of Mary Blair [animator and imagineer] you'll have a new found appreciation for it, seeing the art of Rolly Crump [another imagineer] you will begin to appreciate in so much more detail [...] the colors and the type and the spinning mobiles and the spinning flowers and the facade."

 Researching the park was such a labor of love for Nichols, that it proved hard to stop.
 His librarian wife Charlene stepped in to help craft the masses of research into an engaging narrative.